duaneking/duaneking/README.md

     * Continuous Delivery piplines/Helping teams gain traction.
     * Relational Databases: PostgreSQL, MySQL, Microsoft SQL Server, SQLite, etc.
     * NoSQL Databases: Redis, ElasticSearch, Cassandra, others.
 * I do *NOT* do front-end development or graphic design.
 Asking me to do them is explicitly unprofessional of you.
+Hire A Real Artist.
 * My preferred platforms are Linux, Windows, Mac, AWS, Azure, but I have code helping to power Azure from my time at MS.
 * My preferred languages are Python, C#, Rust, C, Go, but I'm a language agnostic software developer and would rather focus on using the right tool for the job.
 * I am a United States Citizen, and am *NOT* interested in working for any company that does not legitimatly have an american presence.
 * My name (Duane) is Irish, but often confuses people.
-Please speak only english to me.
+I only understand english and process and software fluently.
 * I only work 100% remote from my home in Seattle, WA, as I'm activly trying to protect people in my life who have compramised immune systems from Covid19.
-* I am NOT interested in contract work of any type at this time.
+* I am NOT interested in low paying or short term contract work at this time.
 I'm activly trying to stay out of consulting.
-* I live in a state where a recruiter misrepresenting a job is a crime.
+* I live in a state where a recruiter misrepresenting a job is a crime per https://app.leg.wa.gov/RCW/default.aspx?cite=49.44.050
 * I consider anybody asking me to either relocate or time shift to a non-PST time zone be acting criminally malicius and hostile under my states laws.